xpack/web-jekyll/pages/index.md

 ## Mission statement

-In short: help developers manage dependencies.
+In short: help developers manage dependencies and multi-configuration builds.

 Based on a simple multi-version dependencies manager (built on top of **npm**),